jonas1ara/Numerical-methods-fs/README.md

 - Techniques to estimate intermediate values between known data points (interpolation) or to fit a curve to a dataset (regression).

-### [] Monte Carlo Method integration
+### [x] Monte Carlo Method integration

-- A statistical-numerical approach for simulation and problem-solving through the generation of random numbers.
+- A statistical-numerical approach for simulation and problem-solving through the generation of random numbers for integration.

-### [] Monte Carlo Method PI
+### [x] Monte Carlo Method PI

-- A statistical-numerical approach for simulation and problem-solving through the generation of random numbers.
+- A statistical-numerical approach for simulation and problem-solving through the generation of random numbers for approximating the value of π.

 ### [] Fourier Transform